Thank you for your interest in volunteering at Trelay, we welcome the energy and skills that you bring.

 When can I arrive and how can I fit an Interest Weekend in?

-We’d be delighted if you arrived on Saturday evening (the first day of each volunteer week), so we can settle you in and introduce you to our community members.
+We’d be delighted if you arrived anytime on Saturday before 6pm (when dinner is served), so we can settle you in and introduce you to our community members.
 Stay for the whole working week and if you wish extend your stay to learn more about living at Trelay through our Interest Weekends.

 Where do I sleep?